openplanetary/openplanetary.github.io/_posts/2016-10-10-whereonmars-opm.md

 Well, the plan is essentially to propose and help building an Open Planetary Mapping platform using "Where On Mars?" building blocks with the support of experts from within the OpenPlanetary community, as well as with any potential users of such a platform; including content creators, communicators, and consumers.

-Here are a few ideas, paths we could take and experiment, for starting an *OpenPlanetaryMap* initiative together:
+Here are a few ideas, paths we could take and experiment with, for starting an *OpenPlanetaryMap* initiative together:

 - Crowdsourcing an open repository of Mars geospatial data sets, basemaps, map visualisations
 - Building a web interface exposing content from this open repository
-- Researching how to create for people an emotional connection with Mars
+- Researching how to create an emotional connection with Mars for everyone
 - Designing the most beautifully crafted and engaging interactive map of Mars
 - Seeking kick-starter funding (ok, may be that one should be first! ;)
 - Moving on to the next planet!